 Have you wondered how a computer-based application solves your query in seconds when you contact a customer support executive?
-A map-based application in your mobile tells you which direction to reach your destination safely even when you are not aware of the routes?
+A map-based application on your mobile tells you which direction to reach your destination safely even when you are not aware of the routes.
 Who are they and how do they manage to get your query resolved?
 Well! a simple answer is ‘they are chatbots’ and in this article, we will talk about AI Chatbot in Python (using NLTK): How to build a chatbot?
-Follow these 8 simple steps on how to build your own Chatbot in Python.
+Follow these 8 simple steps to create your own Chatbot in Python.

 Chatbot or chatterbot is becoming very popular nowadays due to their Instantaneous response, 24-hour service, and ease of communication.

-In this article, we will learn about different types of chatbots, their advantages and disadvantages, and build a simple rule-based chatbot in Python (using NLTK) and Python Tkinter.
+In this article, we will learn about different types of chatbots using Python, their advantages and disadvantages, and build a simple rule-based chatbot in Python (using NLTK) and Python Tkinter.

 The chatbot or chatterbot is a software application used to conduct an online chat conversation via text or text-to-speech, in lieu of providing direct contact with a live human agent.